Applying for Probate

 How long does probate take?

-It’s very difficult to put an exact timeframe on a legal process like probate.
+It’s very difficult to put an exact timeframe on a legal process like probate and applying for probate.
 There are many factors that can affect the duration of the process, and some cases are a lot more straightforward than others.
 If a will was left, the estate was relatively low value and simple, and there are no disputes among beneficiaries or executors, it may only take around 6 months.
 However, if there are disputes, the estate is more complex (for example, it contains multiple accounts, shares, business ownership and land) and no will was left, the process may take longer.
 It has been known for probate to take years before.

 How can I get help?